Tr3yWay996/web/docs/pages/about/changelog/beta-A428.md

 - Admin and dashboard wrappers now get imported from a symlinked file dynamically instead of being injected through `blueprint.sh`.
 - Docker users are now forced onto the `/app` directory as Pterodactyl directory.
 - Change the entire way [placeholders](?page=documentation/placeholders) work and add some brand new placeholder features.
+- <tag type="hotfix"></tag> Some elements (like NavigationBar and SubNavigation) now have static element IDs for easier styling.

 <br/>